 - From December to August a 7 day restricted permit costs USD $75.
 For each additional day it costs $10.
 The pricing is per person.

 As noted earlier, there's a two person minimum requirement to get the restricted permit.
-But it is possible to get "ghost permits" whereby a trekking agency uses another passport to get the second permit for you.
-But, you will need to pay for the second permit.
-The same can occur if an agency knows of another agency with trekkers going to Manaslu and let's your solo permit get applied for with that batch.
+While it is possible to get "ghost permits" whereby a trekking agency uses another passport to get the second permit for you, it can only be done one week before the trek.
 After that, you are free to trek alone with your guide.

 Manaslu Conservation Area Project (MCAP) PermitThe Manaslu Conservation Area Project (MCAP) permit covers all of Manaslu National Park.